kylele3221/recipe-rating-prediction/index.md

 We started with `calories` and `sugar`, then engineered two new features:

-- `calories_x_sugar`: The interaction between calories and sugar, which captures how these two nutrients might jointly affect user perceptions (for example, high-calorie, high-sugar recipes might be desserts, which are rated differently).
+- `calories_x_sugar`: The interaction between calories and sugar, which captures how these two nutrients might jointly affect user perceptions for example, high-calorie, high sugar recipes might be desserts, which are rated differently.
-- `log_calories`: The natural log of (calories + 1), which helps the model handle skewed calorie values and recognize diminishing returns—an extra 100 calories matters more for a 100-calorie recipe than a 1000-calorie one.
+- `log_calories`: The natural log of (calories + 1), which helps the model handle skewed calorie values and recognize diminishing returns an extra 100 calories matters more for a 100 calorie recipe than a 1000 calorie one.

 All features are quantitative.
 No ordinal or nominal variables were included, so no encoding was needed.

 **Data Preparation:**

-All features were standardized (mean 0, standard deviation 1) based on the training data, ensuring the Ridge penalty treated each variable equally.
+All features were standardized based on the training data, ensuring the Ridge penalty treated each variable equally.

 **Modeling Algorithm & Hyperparameter Tuning:**

 We chose **Ridge Regression**, a regularized form of linear regression that helps prevent overfitting by penalizing large coefficients.
-We performed a manual grid search over several alpha (penalty) values (`[0.01, 0.1, 1, 10, 100]`) and selected the alpha with the lowest test Mean Squared Error (MSE).
+We performed a manual grid search over several alpha values (`[0.01, 0.1, 1, 10, 100]`) and selected the alpha with the lowest test MSE.

 **Model Selection and Performance:**